sisensers/d3-packed-bubble-chart/README.md

    npm install
    ```

-3. Add a `.env` file to configure your environment variables (Sisense instance URL and API token).
+3. **Add a `.env` file** to configure your environment variables (Sisense instance URL and API token).
 This file should contain:
    ```bash
    REACT_APP_SISENSE_INSTANCE_URL=https://your-sisense-instance-url.com
    REACT_APP_SISENSE_API_TOKEN=your-api-token
    ```
+   These environment variables will be used to authenticate requests to your Sisense instance.
+Make sure the `.env` file is placed in the root directory and is added to `.gitignore` to prevent accidental commits of sensitive information.

 4. Start the development server:
    ```bash